-Top 5 winter walks
+Top winter walks

 Top winter walks

 Experience a burst of colour with every step of your winter walk on the City Centre Mural Trail.
-Since 2008, Glasgow artists have brought buildings to life with vibrant pieces of public street art.
-It’s a fun way to explore the city and there are plenty of places you can warm yourself up along the way.
+Glasgow artists have brought buildings to life with vibrant pieces of public street art.
+It’s a fun way to explore the city and there are plenty of cafes to pop into along the way.
 Make sure you look out for national treasure Billy Connolly and St Mungo, Glasgow’s patron saint, on your travels!
 Find out more about the City Centre Mural Trail.

 5. A family-friendly stroll with activities for all